Ramzi331/learning_python/progress.md

        in this chapter, I learned about dictionaries and how to create them, and how to use them as a set of counters which is called "histogram", and I also learned about nested loops, and I also learned some advanced text parsing methods.

+chapter 10:
+      in this chapter, I learned about tuples and that they are immutable, and that a tuple is a sequence of values much like a list, the values stored in a tuple can be any type, and they are indexed by integers, tuples are also comparable and hashable so we can sort lists of them and use tuples as key values in Python dictionaries. syntactically, a tuple is a comma-separated list of values, although it is not necessary, it is common to enclose tuples in parentheses to help us quickly identify tuples when we look at Python code, and I learned about tuple assignment.